 Paris was the Place

-Susan's new novel, Paris Was the Place, is on the Amazon Big Fall Books list for fiction, an Indie Next pick and an Elle Magazine Readers Prize Pick.
-People magazine calls it “a satisfying cassoulet of questions about home, comfort and love, served with a fresh perspective on a dazzling city”.
+Susan's debut novel, Paris Was the Place, was an Amazon Big Fall Books Pick for fiction, an Indie Next Pick and an Elle Magazine Readers Prize Pick.
+People magazine called it “a satisfying cassoulet of questions about home, comfort and love, served with a fresh perspective on a dazzling city.”

 In Paris Was the Place, Susan offers a beautiful meditation on how much it matters to belong: to a family, to a country, to any one place, and how this belonging can mean the difference in our survival.
 Willie Pears begins teaching at a center for immigrant girls in Paris all hoping for French asylum.
 As she learns their stories, the lines between teaching and mothering quickly begin to blur.
 Willie has fled to Paris to create a new family, and she soon falls for Macon, a passionate French lawyer.